The Italian Baroque

 people, terms, and concepts: Counter-Reformation, planar recession, diagonal recession, closed composition, open composition, 'pomp and splendor' Baroque, 'humble realist' Baroque, multimedia, tenebrism, foreshortening

-Bernini, The Ecstasy of St Teresa, Italian ‘pomp and splendor’ Baroque, c.
-1650 (chapel overall)
+Bernini, The Ecstasy of St Teresa, Italian ‘pomp and splendor’ Baroque, 1645-52 (detail below)

-Bernini, The Ecstasy of St Teresa, Italian ‘pomp and splendor’ Baroque, c.
-1650 (central group)
+Bernini, The Ecstasy of St Teresa, Italian ‘pomp and splendor’ Baroque, 1645-52 (detail of central group)